obiwanjacobi/vst.net/Source/Code/readme.md

 * Will not multitarget the projects to support both netFx and netCore.
 Future seems to lie with netCore (.NET5) that will be VST.NET v2.
 Current v1.1 will continue to exist for current users but not be developed further (separate branch?).
-VST.NET1 = VST2/netFx, VST.NET2 = VST2/netCore, VST.NET3 = VST3/netCore (if we get it to work)
+VST.NET1 = VST2/netFx, VST.NET2 = VST2/netCore, VST.NET3 = VST3/netCore

 ## References